How can you make such large prints? And won't they look blurry that large?

 I have a long 50 foot wall in our building where I would like to put a photo mural.
 Can you make a wall mural that large?

-Sure, this sounds like the perfect place for an image from our MegaPan collection.
+Sure, this sounds like the perfect place for one of our “very wide” MegaPan images.
 These are long 6:1 and 5:1 ratio images. (our regular panoramics are a 3:1 ratio).
 A 5:1 ratio image printed 10 feet tall would be 50 feet long.
 MegaPans can also be used for photo mural that is going to be on several walls in the same room.
 Or if you are putting a photo mural above a chair rail and are looking for a photo mural that is 4 feet x 20 feet.
+Check out our MegaPan collection.

 Do you print "wall paper murals" in your studio?